 EP Wealth generally invests in no-load mutual funds and equities.
 It may also recommend exchange-traded funds, corporate debt securities, commercial paper, certificates of deposit, municipal securities and U.S. Government securities.
 If suitable for a client's portfolio and if the client meets the minimum requirements for investing, the firm may also recommend private funds, hedge funds and other alternative investments.

 When reviewing investments, EP Wealth may apply charting and technical analysis, fundamental analysis and cyclical analysis.
 As investing strategies, it may use long-term purchases, short-term purchases, margin transactions and options trading/writing.

 Fees Under EP Wealth Advisors

 Like most firms, EP Wealth collects management fees based on a percentage of the client’s assets under management (AUM).
-Though fees depend on a number of factors, they generally follow these tiered fee schedules below.
+Though fees depend on a number of factors, they generally follow the tiered fee schedules below.
 Here are the fees for discretionary accounts, which are those where clients give advisors the right to make investment decisions on their own:

 EP Wealth Advisors Awards and Recognition

 In 2019, Barron's named EP Wealth Advisors to its list of the Top 50 RIAs in the U.S. Inc. 5000 also listed the firm on its rankings of America's Fastest Growing Private Companies for 2019.

 As of its latest filings with the Securities and Exchange Commission, EP Wealth has no legal or disciplinary actions to disclose.